gwpy/gwpy/docs/external/lalsuite.rst

 https://lscsoft.docs.ligo.org/lalsuite/

-LALSuite is made up of a number of component libraries, some of which are utilised by GWpy to provide various extra capabilities.
+LALSuite is made up of a number of component libraries, some of which are utilised by PDpy to provide various extra capabilities.

-The full LALsuite can be installed alongside GWpy using `Conda <https://conda.io>`__
+The full LALsuite can be installed alongside PDpy using `Conda <https://conda.io>`__
 (or `Mamba <https://mamba.readthedocs.io/en/stable/>`__)
 or `pip`:

 .. md-tab-set::
-    :name: gwpy-install-lalsuite
+    :name: pdpy-install-lalsuite

     .. md-tab-item:: Install LALSuite with conda/mamba